CameronBrooks11/Cams-Nexus/pages/Setting up CameronBrooks-net.md

 		  sudo service apache2 restart
 		  ```
 - It works - even the Favicon!
-- I added a www C
+- I added a www CNAME record
+	- In order for it to redirect, I had to